hengliusky/Cooperative-Learning-Deblur-SR/README.md

 <br>An example of residual structure</br>
 ![image](https://github.com/hengliusky/Cooperative-Learning-Deblur-SR/blob/master/imgs/residual.png)
-<br>Thanks to good characteristics of deep residual learning , we utilize the improved residual structure to construct the upper sub-CNN for image SR. Each improved residual unit contains a pair of symmetrical convolution and deconvolution layers with PReLU activation and a scale factor β.
+<br>Thanks to good characteristics of deep residual learning, we utilize the improved residual structure to construct the upper sub-CNN for image SR. Each improved residual unit contains a pair of symmetrical convolution and deconvolution layers with PReLU activation and a scale factor β.
 In addition, another bypass scale factor α is also introduced in each residual unit.
 Usually, we make the sum of β and α equal one.</br>

 <br>An example of recursive residual structure</br>
 ![image](https://github.com/hengliusky/Cooperative-Learning_Deblur_SR/blob/master/imgs/recursive%20residual%20struct.png)